invana/crawlerflow/docs/extractors/standard-extractors.md

 InvanaBot allows users to extract information while it crawls through the webpages.
-You can specify multiple extractors to a crawler, allowing you to organise the information you need into grouped/subdocument data.
+You can specify multiple extractors to a spider, allowing you to organise the information you need into grouped/subdocument data.

 All the extractors are available at `invana_bot.extractors`